Project Gotham

 - Y pipe valved exhaust (silent when needed, straight pipe under load).

-- The Steve Morris SML is an LS-compatible 4,000+HP (crank hp) platform with unique features like six head studs per cylinder for maximum strength.
+- The Steve Morris SML is a turnkey LS-compatible billet 4,000+HP (crank hp) platform with unique features like six head studs per cylinder for maximum strength.
 LS compatible with design inspiration from pro mod big block gen 2 hemi's.
-Fully water jacketed and street drivable (without overheating), it has separate sets of injectors for Methanoyl and pump gas.
+Fully water jacketed and street drivable (without overheating), it has separate sets of injectors for Methanoyl and (E85 / pump gas).

 - Twin 89mm turbos (remote rear mounted while the engine sits in the front).